Let's Go Jungle!: Lost on the Island of Spice: Gameplay

-Story
+Plot

-Ben and Norah - whose relationship is floundering - tour an island in Asia, Amoi Island.
-When touring on a jeep, Ben appears nervous while Norah attempts to calm him down, but the pair encounters group of jumping spiders.
-A hat-wearing guide tells the couple to sit down until he is killed by one of the spiders, terrifying the both of them.
-They are then given FN FAL assault rifles by another tour guide, which will be used to defend themselves against the spider swarms.
-He later gets killed by a jumping spider, then both Ben and Norah encounter another group of tourists.
-Eventually, their vehicle goes off the road fight against a swarm of mutant hornets and dragonflies, crashing.
-Before they can ask the driver what happened, the driver exits the vehicle and flees, leaving his fate ambiguous.
-They immediately discover why: a giant tarantula has found them.
-They manage to escape it by driving their vehicle over a broken bridge, jumping over a cliff in the process.
-Ben's map shows them that they have two options for where to go next: a cave or a river.
+Ben and Norah - whose relationship is floundering - tour an island in Asia called Amoi Island.
+While touring on a Jeep, the pair encounters group of giant jumping spiders.
+One of the guides is killed and another gives them FN FAL assault rifles, which they use to defend themselves against the swarm of spiders.
+During the pursuit, another tour guide is killed while Ben and Norah encounter another group of tourists fleeing a swarm of mutant hornets and dragonflies.
+Eventually, their vehicle goes off road and crashes.
+While the couple momentarily questions the driver, he flees the vehicle in panic as a giant tarantula emerges behind.
+They manage to escape by driving the vehicle over a broken bridge, jumping over a cliff in the process.
+Ben pulls out his map and shows two options on where to head next: through a cave or a river.

-If the player(s) choose(s) the cave, Ben and Norah finds a rock arrangement reading "SOS," discovering a trio of survivors.
-Though outnumbered, they all escape the cave by sliding down a cave waterslide with the grandfather and his grandson.
-Ben and Norah escape, but go off track where the cave spiders are.
-All tourists and players successfully escape the cave, but a tourist has enough.
-One of the survivors claims that Ben and Norah are not helping them and declares himself the leader, taking their guns.
-Before they can protest further, a rescue helicopter arrives.
-Ben and Norah are temporarily given the grandson's slingshots to defend themselves.
-Eventually, they reach the helicopter but find it doesn't have enough room for them.
-The pilot informs them that there is another extraction point in a nearby village from which they can evacuate the island, and they are given their guns back.
+If the player(s) choose(s) the cave, Ben and Norah finds a rock arrangement reading "SOS," discovering the same trio of survivors from earlier.
+They all escape the cave by sliding down a cave waterslide, but the other tourist out of frustration with Ben and Norah, declares himself the leader, taking their guns.
+Before they can protest further, a rescue helicopter is seen flying over.
+Ben and Norah are temporarily given slingshots to defend themselves.
+Eventually, they reach an abandoned temple where the helicopter landed but find that it's full with the trio of survivors.
+The pilot informs them that there is another extraction point in a nearby village from which they can evacuate the island and are given their guns back.
 As the helicopter takes off, they are attacked by a giant mantis.
-Upon killing the mantis, they discover that they are standing in front of a Buddha shrine, to which Norah comments: "It really is mysterious Asia".
+Upon killing the mantis, they discover that they're standing in front of a Buddha shrine, to which Norah comments: "It really is mysterious Asia".

-If the player(s) choose(s) the river, Ben and Norah ride a canoe down the river, attacked by poisonous tree frogs.
+If the player(s) choose(s) the river, Ben and Norah take a canoe down the river and are attacked by giant poisonous tree frogs.
 At one point, they lose their guns in the waterfall and have to use oars to defend themselves.
-Eventually, they retrieve their guns and have to fight a giant mutant bullfrog.
-They defeat the frog by shooting a tall propane tank near the frog.
-Upon killing the frog that explodes into green goo, they find a radio that tells anyone listening about a nearby village where they can escape via helicopter.
+Eventually, they find another pair of guns and fight a giant mutant bullfrog.
+They kill the frog by shooting a tall propane tank near the frog.
+They also find a radio that tells anyone listening about a nearby village where they can escape via helicopter.